 Q3.
 How to make md5sum ignore missing files?

-While verifying checksums, if you want md5sum to neither fail nor report status for missing files, then you can use the --ignore-missing option.
-Following screenshot shows this option in action:
+While verifying checksums, if you want md5sum to neither fail nor report the status for missing files, you can use the --ignore-missing option.
+The following screenshot shows this option in action:

-So you can see that the error and the notification wasn't produced in the second case.
+So you can see that the error and the notification weren't produced in the second case.

 Q4.
 How to make md5sum avoid printing OK for each successfully verified file?